Relativistic Space-Charge Field Calculation by Interpolation-Based Treecode: Conclusion

 \section{Conclusion}

 In this study, based on the Lagrangian interpolation, we formulate a treecode for computing the relativistic space-charge field.
 We propose two approaches to control the interpolation error: Treecode-Stretch and Treecode-AVGRF.
 Our numerical result shows that Treecode-Stretch has better accuracy than Treecode-AVGRF for particle beams with momentum spread.
 Also, the performance of our treecode scales like $O(N\log N)$ as expected by the theory.
 Comparing to FMM, which usually relies on a sophisticated data structure, the proposed treecode is easy to implement and intrinsically parallelizable; it may be especially suitable for building in-house solvers for the study of space-charge effects from relativistic beams.
 For future work, we plan to extend our treecode formulation to FMM and investigate its parallelization under many-cores architectures like graphics processing units (GPU).
+Some former works,~\emph{e.g.}, Ref.~\cite{wilson2021gpu-accelerated}, might provide a possible direction.